-MONTICELLO, AR — A pair of senior art exhibitions will be on display in the Glassblock Gallery of the Taylor Library and Technology Center on the campus of the University of Arkansas at Monticello during the months of December and January.
+MONTICELLO, AR — A mixed media exhibit by Arkansas artist Thomas Fernandez is on display through April 6 in the Glassblock Gallery of the Taylor Library and Technology Center at the University of Arkansas at Monticello.

 MONTICELLO, AR — University of Arkansas at Monticello seniors who have completed a minimum of 90 hours of academic course credit will have the option to register first for classes for the first and second summer terms as well as the 2016 fall semester according to a new pre-registration plan announced today by UAM Chancellor Karla Hughes.